Topsy the "Bad Elephant" and Media Hype (for my Coney Island webinar/virtual tour)

-In researching my first Coney Island webinar, about Coney up through the 1920s (tickets here), I've delved into the story of Topsy, the elephant that was unfortunately put to death in public in early 1903.
+In researching my first Coney Island webinar (aka Coney Island virtual tour), about Coney up through the 1920s, I delved into the story of Topsy, the elephant that was unfortunately put to death in public in early 1903.

 As we now know, elephants are soulful animals, and it's wrong to force them to perform in circuses, especially given the cruel techniques used to "train" them.
 But they didn't know that at the turn of the 20th century.